Albertine Sarrazin: Life and career

 Incarcerated for four years, Sarrazin escaped from the Doullens reform school in April 1957.
 She broke her ankle during the escape and was picked up by Julien Sarrazin, a truck driver.
 The pair were both criminals and both went to prison following their arrest in September 1958.
 They were married on 7 February 1959 while Albertine was still imprisoned.
 The two continued to live lives of crime, spending time in and out of jail and keeping contact through letters.

 Albertine was injured in a car accident in 1961.
 She and Julien were arrested for burglary the same year and she was given a sentence of two years.
 By 1964, Albertine was employed as a journalist in Alès when she was again arrested for petty theft.
 She completed her prison term in August 1965.
 They moved to the Cévennes region and bought a house in the countryside.

 In prison, Sarrazin wrote her first novels, L'Astragale and La Cavale, which were published after her release in 1964 (the astragale of the title is the French word for the talus bone, which both she and the main character of her novel broke on their escapes from jail).
 Her works were bestsellers and she received invitations to appear on television.
-La Cavale, written in secret during her incarceration in 1961 and 1962, won the Prix des Quatre Juries in 1966.
+La Cavale, written in secret during her incarceration in 1961 and 1962, won the Prix des Quatre Jurys in 1966.
 Astragale was translated in English at that same time.
 Their success allowed the married couple to settle in Montpellier where she wrote her third story, La Traversière.
 The novel also performed well, but she died shortly afterwards from complications during kidney surgery.